Team1157/landsharks-rover/README.md

-# Landsharks Rover
+# Sandshark
-This repository contains all of the code for the rover project.
+This repository contains all the code for the Landsharks rover project.
 This readme defines several protocols, file formats, and utility programs used in the project.

 ## Control Protocol (Driver Station ↔ Base Station ↔ Rover)